Regional Group Munich

 Matteo Parisi (Italy)

-In autumn, we prepare newcomers for their stay at a welcome reception.
-Contacts are intensified at informal monthly gatherings during the semester.
-We focus on topics from history, industry, technology and science with experts to guide us, and we look forward to a broad cultural programme.
+In autumn, we prepare newcomers for their stay at a big welcome meeting.
+Our informal monthly gatherings during the semester offer DAAD scholars a perfect opportunity to deepen contacts.
+We focus on topics from history, industry, technology and science with expert guides, and we look forward to a broad cultural programme.
 We have great fun hiking, bathing, sledding or canoeing in the Alps and in various beautiful areas in Bavaria.

 Our specialist events organized in collaboration with the Tönissteiner Kreis or with DAAD alumni offer particularly fruitful opportunities for exchange.
-And if you would like to find out more about everyday life in Germany, we will do our best to arrange an invitation to spend a weekend with a family.
+And if you would like to find out more about everyday life in Germany, we will do our best to arrange an invitation to spend time with a family, most often a whole weekend.

 ‘There is much more to a good time in Munich than just academic success.
 I greatly enjoy helping scholarship holders to find their way around our beautiful city and feel comfortable.’

-‘My name is Felix, and in 2008 I had the opportunity to go to Melbourne for six months with the DAAD.
-Back in Germany, I am now pleased to have the big, wide world here in Munich, to meet you at our informal gatherings and to go on excursions and city trips with you.’
+‘In 2008 I had the opportunity to go to Melbourne for six months with the DAAD.
+Back in Germany, I am now pleased to have the big wide world here in Munich, to meet you at our informal gatherings and to go on excursions and city trips with you.’

 Find here an overview of all upcoming events.

-In addition the following events are in the pipeline:
+In addition the following events are in the pipeline, a.o.:

 - Hike Wallgau/Krepelschrofen

-- Guided tour Residenz (Residence of the Bavarian Kings)
+- Guided tour Residenz / City residence of the Bavarian Kings

 - Hike Bayerischzell – Seebergkopf